MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Image with the full M script and the corresponding names of the applied steps.](media/query-folding-basics/m-script-applied-steps.png)

 Most of the names found in the **Applied steps** pane are also being used as is in the M script.
-Steps of a query are named using something called *identifiers* in the M language.
+The steps of a query are [identifiers](/powerquery-m/m-spec-lexical-structure#identifiers) in the M language.
 Sometimes extra characters are wrapped around step names in M, but these characters aren’t shown in the applied steps.
 An example is `#"Kept top rows"`, which is categorized as a *quoted identifier* because of these extra characters.
 A quoted identifier can be used to allow any sequence of zero or more Unicode characters to be used as an identifier, including keywords, whitespace, comments, operators, and punctuators.
-To learn more about *identifiers* in the M language, go to [lexical structure](/powerquery-m/m-spec-lexical-structure#identifiers).

-Any changes that you make to your query through the Power Query editor will automatically update the M script for your query.
-For example, using the previous image as the starting point, if you change the **Kept top rows** step name to be **Top 20 rows**, this change will automatically be updated in the script view.
+Changes made to the query through the Power Query editor will automatically update the M script of your query.
+For example, using the previous image as the starting point, if you change the **Kept top rows** step name to **Top 20 rows**, the script view will automatically update.

 ![Image with the applied step name changed to Top 20 rows, which also updates the M script.](media/query-folding-basics/change-step-name.png)

-While we recommend that you use the Power Query editor to create most of the M script, you can manually add or modify pieces of your M script.
-To learn more about the M language, go to the [official docs site for the M language](/powerquery-m/).

->[!NOTE]
-> M script, also referred to as M code, is a term used for any code that uses the M language.
-In the context of this article, M script also refers to the code found inside a Power Query query and accessible through the advanced editor window or the script view in the formula bar.

 ## Query evaluation in Power Query